Preparing the Kit

 - Include bleach for purifying additional water if supplies run out.

 - Coffee filters may be used to remove sediment before purifying water.

-If the main water line was turned off before the emergency, the water in pipes will be safe to use.
+If the main water line was turned off before the emergency, the water in the pipes will be safe to use.
 Water in the hot water heater and toilet tank (not the bowl) also should be safe.
 When purifying water, use 16 drops from a medicine dropper or 1⁄4 teaspoon of chlorine bleach for each gallon of water.
 If the water is not clear even after filtering, double the amount of purifying agent.
 If a slight bleach odor does not remain after 30 minutes, do not use the water.

 Keep a two-week supply of nonperishable food at home in case of a disaster.
-Since gas or electricity could be off during an emergency, select foods that require no refrigeration, preparation or cooking, and little or no water.
+Since gas or electricity could be off during an emergency, select foods that require no refrigeration, preparation, or cooking, and little or no water.
 Rotate the food with newly purchased food supplies to ensure freshness.
-You may need some fuel source, if you want to heat food.
+You may need some fuel source if you want to heat food.